Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Introduction

-The effectiveness of HL-MRFs and PSL has also been demonstrated in other publications on many problem domains, including automatic knowledge base construction \citep{pujara:iswc13}, high-level computer vision \citep{london:sptli13}, drug discovery \citep{fakhraei:tcbb14}, natural language semantics \citep{beltagy:acl14, sridhar:acl15}, automobile-traffic modeling \citep{chen:icdm14}, and user attribute \citep{li:arxiv14} and trust \citep{huang:sbp13, west:tacl14} prediction in social networks.
-The ability to easily incorporate latent variables into HL-MRFs and PSL has enabled innovative applications, including modeling latent topics in text \citep{foulds:icml15}, and improving student outcomes in massive open online courses (MOOCs) by modeling latent information about students and their communications \citep{ramesh:aaai14, ramesh:acl15}.
+This paper brings together and expands work on scalable models for structured data that can be either discrete, continuous, or a mixture of both \citep{broecheler:uai10, bach:nips12, bach:uai13, bach:aistats15}.
+The effectiveness of HL-MRFs and PSL has been demonstrated on many problems, including information extraction \citep{liu:aaai16} and automatic knowledge base construction \citep{pujara:iswc13}, extracting and evaluating natural-language arguments on the Web \citep{samadi:aaai16}, high-level computer vision \citep{london:sptli13}, drug discovery \citep{fakhraei:tcbb14} and predicting drug-drug interactions \citep{sridhar:bioinformatics16}, natural language semantics \citep{beltagy:acl14, sridhar:acl15, deng:emnlp15, ebrahimi:emnlp16}, automobile-traffic modeling \citep{chen:icdm14}, recommender systems \citep{kouki:recsys15}, information retrieval \citep{alshukaili:iswc16}, and predicting attributes \citep{li:arxiv14} and trust \citep{huang:sbp13, west:tacl14} in social networks.
+The ability to easily incorporate latent variables into HL-MRFs and PSL \citep{bach:icml15} has enabled further applications, including modeling latent topics in text \citep{foulds:icml15}, and predicting student outcomes in massive open online courses (MOOCs) \citep{ramesh:aaai14, ramesh:acl15}.
 Researchers have also studied how to make HL-MRFs and PSL even more scalable by developing distributed implementations \citep{miao:bigdata13, magliacane:krr15}.
-That they are already being widely applied indicates HL-MRFs and PSL directly address an open need of the machine learning community.
+That they are already being widely applied indicates HL-MRFs and PSL address an open need in the machine learning community.

 The paper is organized as follows.
 In Section~\ref{sec:logic}, we first consider models for structured prediction that are defined using logical clauses.
 We unify three different approaches to scalable inference in such models, showing that they all optimize the same convex objective.
-We then generalize this objective in Section~\ref{sec:hlmrf} to derive HL-MRFs.
-In Section~\ref{sec:psl}, we introduce PSL, giving both a precise specification of the language and many examples of common usage.
-Next we introduce a very scalable message-passing algorithm for MAP inference in Section~\ref{sec:map} and a number of learning algorithms in Section~\ref{sec:learning}, evaluating them on a range of tasks for structured data.
+We then generalize this objective in Section~\ref{sec:hlmrf} to define HL-MRFs.
+In Section~\ref{sec:psl}, we introduce PSL, specifying the language and giving many examples of common usage.
+Next we introduce a scalable message-passing algorithm for MAP inference in Section~\ref{sec:map} and a number of learning algorithms in Section~\ref{sec:learning}, evaluating them on a range of tasks.
 Finally, in Section~\ref{sec:related}, we discuss related work.